npu-ius-lab/DbMOT/docs/DATA.md

 Our experimental data includes both simulation and real-world data, all stored as ROS bags.

+==Before running the detection node, we need to run the experimental data first.==

 ## Simulation

 > **The simulation data includes:**